mdklatt/serial-python/README.rst

 .. _Sphinx: http://sphinx-doc.org
 .. _pytest: http://pytest.org

-Python 2.7 is required.
-While an attempt has been made to maximize forward compatibility with Python 3, this is not guaranteed.

 - `Sphinx`_ (optional; required to build documentation)
 - `pytest`_ (optional; required to run test suite)